TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/CozyHosting.md

 <br />

-As we know if we are able to receive a curl we can gain access to the machine with a Reverse Shell.
+As we know if we are able to receive a `curl` we can gain `access` to the machine with a `Reverse Shell`.

-So we proceed to create a shell.sh file with the following code:
+So we proceed to create a `shell.sh` file with the following `code`:

 <br />